RSYS-EDP/engage-eml-play-collect-nodejs-app/README.md

 </p>

 <p>
 The path referred in sample application can be used with NGROK tunnel URL as illustrated below.
-Only https example is listed below but you can use http also likewise.
-Note you will have to change the NGROK tunnel URL as per your local setting: <br>
+Only https example is listed below but you can use http also likewise.<br>

 | Path                  | Public URL (using NGROK)                          |
 |-----------------------|---------------------------------------------------|